AntonGustafsson97/Liverpool-Footballclub-Info-page/README.md

 - ### The Landing page
   - The Home page displays an image which tells the user what kind of site this is and what they can expect to fint here.
-  - If you scroll down a bit you will find some of the most iconic players in the history of the club and some pictues of them.
+  - If you scroll down a bit you will find some information about the most iconic players in the history of the club and some pictues of them.

 ![Landing page image](docs/readme_images/landing-page.png)